isomerpages/ncss-pc/index.md

       url: /take-action/donate/
       background: /images/homepage/PC2024_Hero_Banner.jpg
   - infopic:
-      title: About President’s Challenge
-      id: infopic
-      description: President’s Challenge aims to build a culture of unity and respect for all, by supporting aspirations and recognising contributions by all.
-      button: Learn More About Us
-      url: /who-we-are/what-we-do/
-      image: /images/pc_eep_website.png
-      alt: Image alt text
-  - infopic:
       title: President's Challenge Grant Call 2025
       id: infopic
       description: Apply for the President’s Challenge 2025 Grant from 19 September to